 - heavy, or

 - want a rocker, or

 - want lightweight gear for backpacking etc.

-Camping equipment manufacturers are realizing one size does not fit all for modern campers … so … gear options are expanding to fit your needs like this easy set-up chair that has lumbar support for your back and a cooler in the armrest for your drinks.
+Camping equipment manufacturers are realizing one size does not fit all for modern campers, so, gear options are expanding to fit your needs like easy set-up chairs that have lumbar support for your back and a cooler in the armrest for your drinks.